Skip to Content

 A lot of moms find themselves on the less prepared side of things during their postpartum recovery.

 • Postpartum pads – it’s likely you’ll bleed for a couple of weeks postpartum.
-These pads are all natural and gynecologist-approved, so you don’t have to worry about leakage or accidents.
+These pads are all-natural and gynecologist-approved, so you don’t have to worry about leakage or accidents.

-• Peri Bottles – Showers are a luxury during your first baby, you’re going to need these peri bottles in your bathroom
+• Peri Bottles – Showers are a luxury during your first baby; you’re going to need these peri bottles in your bathroom

 • Disposable Underwear – so you don’t ruin your good panties

-• Epsom Salts – for sitz baths
+• Epsom Salt – for sitz baths

 • Nursing Bra – invest in a couple of comfy nursing bras to get you started